 Off Mountain Adventures

 OK, so you came for the skiing, but don’t leave without a day off the mountain for an adventure you’ll always remember.
 Hop on a snowmobile and explore the relics of Telluride’s mining days.
-Grab a local guide, crampons and an ice axe and head to a frozen waterfall for a once-in-a-lifetime experience.
-Or fat tire bike along the snow-clad Valley Floor to see if you can spot an elk or lynx.
+Grab a local guide and a pair of snowshoes to experience mountain terrain in a different way.
+Or fat tire bike or Nordic ski along the snow-clad Valley Floor to see if you can spot an elk or lynx.
 All are sure-fire memory makers.

 The thing about dining in Telluride is that it will be an experience no matter your taste or your budget.
 Looking for fine dining?
 Try 221 South Oak, La Marmotte, the Cosmopolitan or the New Sheridan Chop House for exquisite food prepared by noteworthy chefs.
 Want authentic?
 Check out the southern barbecue at Oak, Italian fare at Rustico or La Piazza del Villaggio, or Mediterranean offerings at the Village Table.
 How about something truly unique?
 There’s Telluride Sleighs and Wagons, which offers a starlit sleigh ride followed by fine dining in a charming, heated tent.
 In Telluride, even the local pizzeria and burger joint are award winners.

 Be prepared for Telluride to take your breath away.
 The town and ski resort sit among the highest concentration of 13,000- and 14,000-foot peaks in North America, with stunning vistas in all directions.
 Couple this with the bluebird days for which Colorado is famous and the result is truly spectacular and most certainly unforgettable.

 Stroll Back in Time